OldManYellsAtCloud/meta-browser/meta-firefox/README.md

 This layer depends on oe-core (poky), meta-oe and meta-clang.
-Additionally, the Rust version shipped with Kirkstone and Scarthgap oe-core is out of date, which can be remediated by other third-party layers: for Kirkstone and Scarthgap version he corresponding branch of meta-lts-mixins is required for up to date Rust compiler.
-It is fairly easy to make meta-rust layer work also, however there is no out of box support for it.
+Additionally, the Rust version shipped with Kirkstone and Scarthgap oe-core is out of date, which can be remediated by other third-party layers: for Kirkstone and Scarthgap version the corresponding branch of meta-lts-mixins is required for up to date Rust compiler.
+It is fairly easy to make meta-rust layer work also, however there is no out of box support for it anymore.

-For the tested revision/release combinations, see the contents of the `kas` folder - that contains all the branch/revision information used for testing.
+For the tested revision/release combinations, see meta-firefox-test repository, especially the kas folder - that contains all the branch/revision information used for testing.

 `meta-clang` layer requires `libstdc++` to be installed on the build machine - make sure to install it, in case it is missing  (e.g. on Debian based systems install `libstdc++-dev` or